-When the weather heats up, make sure you drink enough fluids throughout the day to stay hydrated, and enjoy water-rich foods including crisp lettuce, watermelon, grapefruit, broccoli and yogurt.
+When the weather heats up, make sure you drink enough fluids throughout the day to stay hydrated, and enjoy water-rich foods including crisp lettuce, watermelon, grapefruit, broccoli and tomatoes.

 Know the Warning Signs: Heat Exhaustion and Heat Stroke

 Dehydration is a serious medical condition.
-Exercise in hot, humid weather can rapidly raise your body's core temperature, putting you at risk of heat exhaustion or heat stroke.
+Exercising in hot, humid weather can rapidly raise your body's core temperature, putting you at risk of heat exhaustion or heat stroke.